-The jihadists try to make up for defeats in both Iraq and Syria by calling for more attacks in the West and spawning ISIS associates in Africa, however they have misplaced over 1/2 their Iraqi territory in the beyond year, which robs them of vital oil and tax revenues and makes recruiting greater hard.
+The jihadists try to make up for defeats in Iraq and Syria by calling for more attacks in the West and spawning ISIS associates in Africa.
+However, they have misplaced over 1/2 of their Iraqi territory year, which robs them of vital oil and tax revenues and makes recruiting harder.

-ISIS faces budget crunch, cutting perks and trimming salaries
+- ISIS faces a budget crunch, cutting perks and trimming salaries

 Who’s to stop them?